The Bayes factor surface for searches for new physics: Examples

 The Higgs and $W$ were assumed to decay to a pair of $b$-quarks and leptonically, respectively~\cite{ATLAS:2020pgy}.
 The observed events were consistent with the background only model and $95\%$ \CLs limits were placed on masses of the electroweakinos, assuming that the lightest chargino and next-to-lightest neutralino are mass-degenerate winos, $m_{\chi^\pm_1} = m_{\chi^0_2}$, and that the lightest neutralino is a bino.

 We reanalyze this search using \code{pyhf}~\cite{pyhf,pyhf_joss} and the publicly available \code{histfactory} models for this search~\cite{hepdata.90607.v3/r3}.
 In \cref{fig:susy} we show the Bayes factor surface as well as the $95\%$ \CLs limit on the $(m_{\chi^\pm_1} = m_{\chi^0_2}, m_{\chi^0_1})$ plane.
 The Bayes factor surface shows the Bayes factor for a specific choice of masses versus the background only model.
 We see that a chunk of the plane is excluded at $95\%$ \CLs.
-This includes models, however, that are favored versus the background only model, $B_{10} > 1$.
+The Bayes factor surface reveals that this includes models, however, that are favored versus the background only model, $B_{10} > 1$.
 This discrepancy occurs because \CLs is ratio of tail probabilities whereas the Bayes factor is a ratio of probability densities of the observed data.
 The contours indicate regions of masses are disfavored by Bayes factors of less than one and less than $20$.
-Lastly, excesses in the observed data of around $2\sigma$ (local) lead to a region that is favored by between $10$ and $100$.
+Lastly, excesses in the observed data of around $2\sigma$ (local) lead to a region that is favored by between $10$ and $100$; the existence of this region or the strength of the evidence was not revealed by the \CLs contour.

 There are $125$ nuisance parameters in this \code{histfactory} model, and it is suggested that $124$ of them are allowed to vary.
-Marginalizing so many nuisance parameters would be computationally expensive and there is no specialized functionality for this.
-We thus fix all nuisance parameters to their central values to compute the Bayes factor surface and, for consistency, the \CLs contour.
+Marginalizing so many nuisance parameters would be computationally expensive and there is no specialized functionality for this in \code{pyhf}.\footnote{Though see ongoing developments~\cite{Feickert:2023hhr} that enable Hamiltonian Monte Carlo~\cite{Neal1996} on \code{histfactory} models.} We thus fix all nuisance parameters to their central values and compute the Bayes factor surface as a likelihood ratio.
+For consistency, we fix all nuisance parameters in the \CLs contour.
 These contours should thus be considered somewhat approximate, though the \CLs contour is quantitatively similar to that in ref.~\cite{ATLAS:2020pgy}.